paaguti/flowsim/README.md

 ## flowsim as a TCP or QUIC client

-When `flowsim` is started as a client, fixed size segments will be requested from the server over a raw TCP, raw QUIC or HTTP connections.
+When `flowsim` is started as a client, fixed size segments will be requested from the server over a raw TCP, raw QUIC, HTTP or HTTPS connections.
 In raw mode, all segments will be served over the same connection, which is closed afterwards.
-In HTTP mode, a string with random characters will be requested and each request goes over its own connection.
+In HTTP or HTTPS mode, a string with random characters will be requested and each request goes over its own connection.

 ```
 Usage: